kiki-etc/Obsidian-Vault/Data Structures and Algorithms/Java Collections Framework.md

 > ```

 ## HashSet
-<br>A HashSet is an implementation of the `Set` interface in Java.
+A HashSet is an implementation of the `Set` interface in Java.
 It does not allow duplicate elements.
 Elements are stored using a hash table and their order is not maintained.
 Because of its implementation, it provides constant-time performance for basic operations like add, remove, contains, and size (assuming the hash function disperses the elements properly among the buckets).

 >[!warning] HashSet is not thread-safe
 >HashSet is not synchronized, so it's not thread-safe.
 If multiple threads access a hash set concurrently, and at least one of the threads modifies the set structurally, it must be synchronized externally.

-You should ==`import java.util.HashSet`==.
+You should `import java.util.HashSet`.
 Primitive types cannot be used with generic LinkedLists, unless their upper class types are used.

 ### HashSet Operations